aiweiii/ESD/README.md

 ### Architecture
 It uses Kong API Gateway:
-<br>Entry point for client to make API requests.
+* Entry point for client to make API requests.
 Kong will route incoming client requests to the relevant services (final API)

 It uses 1 composite microservice:
 * Place Order